ausnews/ausnews-search/README.md

 Note that you can do local dev of individual components against live k8s deployments, even the internal vespa nodes, by port-forwarding with kubectl.

-## GKE Deployment
+## GKE/K8s Deployment

-Make sure you have `gcloud` setup and are authenticated for your chosen account.
+Ensure you have kubectl context correct.
 Create your cluster:
 ```
 cd search-engine-app
 ./scripts/create_cluster.sh